 In short, it is taking charge of your own learning needs.
 It involves recognizing what you need to learn and then finding out various ways of learning that work for you.
 In Canada, this is the key to career growth.
 With the continually changing demands in the workplace, professional development is necessary to stay at the top of your game.
 And if you are a newcomer, not only will you need to continually develop your technical skills but your soft-skills as well to meet Canadian standards (watch Dr. Lionel Laroche’s video below to know how important soft skills are in the Canadian workplace).

 Why is it important to become a self-directed learner?

 With the amount of learning newcomers need to keep up – from the knowing the language to the intricacies of Canadian culture– it can be overwhelming at times.
 For many of us, the idea of learning involves going to a class, and listening to a teacher.
 While this can be an effective way to learn, (and in fact, the way most of us are used to), not all will have the time nor the resources to enroll in formal classes.
 This is why it is important to become a self-directed learner.
-When you develop the drive and the discipline to conduct independent study, methods such as online learning, and self-study through books, videos and other tools, become easy and time-saving ways to build your competencies.
+When you develop the drive and the discipline to conduct independent study, online learning and self-study through books, videos and other tools become easy and time-saving ways to build your competencies.

 Here are 4 easy steps towards taking charge of your own learning journey: